Does the Feigel effect break the first law?: Abstract

 \section{Abstract}

-A recent theory by Feigel posits that the quantum vacuum can transfer momentum to magnetoelectric media (the Feigel effect).
-The theory's predictions of this effect have yet to be observed experimentally.
-Theoretically, the existence of the phenomenon remains contentious.
-Many related theories of vacuum momentum transfer have been proposed.
-Some investigations predict a measurable effect, others conclude the momentum transfer is not physically possible.
-Some of these, including Feigel's original analysis, do not model an experimentally realistic geometry.
-I recently derived an alternative derivation of Feigel's original theory and applied it to realistic, experimentally testable geometries.
-I here show here that in such geometries the existence of a steady Feigel effect is equivalent to a violation of the first law of thermodynamics: the momentum extracted from the vacuum lead macroscopically to a stress, which could be used to carry out work with no energy input.
-This is a very strong argument that a steady Feigel effect should not be observable.
-I will show how indeed a semi-classical analysis, with proper consideration of boundaries, predicts there should be no net vacuum contribution on a magnetoelectric medium.
+A recent theory posits that the quantum vacuum can transfer momentum to magnetoelectric media (the Feigel effect).
+Several related theories of vacuum momentum transfer to media have since been proposed.
+Neither these, nor the original theory have been observed experimentally, the existence a Feigel effect remaining highly contentious.
+Some investigations predict a measurable effect; others conclude vacuum momentum transfer to magnetoelectric media is not physically possible.
+Most analyses, including the original Fiegel theory, do not model experimentally realistic geometries and boundary conditions.
+I recently provided an alternative derivation of Feigel theory applied to realistic geometries, proposing experimental tests.
+I show here that in such geometries the existence of a steady Feigel effect (time-independent magnetoelectric susceptibilities) is equivalent to a violation of the first law of thermodynamics.
+A steady Feigel effect should not exist, as confirmed by a semi-classical quantum electrodynamic analysis.
+However, unsteady Feigel effects compatible with QED and thermodynamics are possible, and two such new effects are proposed.